jhuus/BriteKit/command-reference.md

   --overlap FLOAT         Spectrogram overlap in seconds.
 Default = 0.
   --power FLOAT           Raise spectrograms to this power.
 Lower values show
                           more detail.
+  --csv FILE              Path to CSV file with 'recording' and 'offset'
+                          columns.
+If specified, only plot those segments.
   --help                  Show this message and exit.
 ```
 ### britekit plot-rec